 Jung E. Choi has served as a member of our Board since June 2020.
-Since April 2015, Ms. Choi has served as Chief Business and Strategy Officer of Global Blood Therapeutics, Inc., a biopharmaceutical company that was acquired by Pfizer Inc. in October 2022, responsible for corporate strategy, business development, R&D portfolio strategy and program management, patient advocacy and government affairs.
-During her career, Ms. Choi has led or managed over 60 transactions exceeding \$18 billion in value.
+From April 2015 until April 2023, Ms. Choi served as Chief Business and Strategy Officer of Global Blood Therapeutics, Inc., a biopharmaceutical company that was acquired by Pfizer Inc. in October 2022, responsible for corporate strategy, business development, R&D portfolio strategy and program management, patient advocacy and government affairs.
 From April 2014 to March 2015, Ms. Choi served as Senior Vice President, Corporate Development for InterMune, Inc., a biotechnology company that was acquired by Roche Holding AG in 2014, and served as an adviser on strategy and business development to InterMune from March 2013 to April 2014.
 Prior to joining InterMune, from February 2011 to March 2013, Ms. Choi led corporate and business development for Chimerix, Inc., a publicly-held biopharmaceutical company, as a consultant and Senior Vice President, Corporate Development.
 Prior to that, from August 2001 to August 2010, Ms. Choi held various management positions at Gilead Sciences, Inc., a publicly-held biopharmaceutical company, including leadership of business development, licensing and mergers and acquisition activities.
 During her tenure at Gilead Sciences, Ms. Choi built and oversaw the corporate development group, and led the U.S. commercial launch of Hepsera® for the treatment of the hepatitis B virus.
-Ms. Choi received a B.A. in Human Biology and a M.B.A. from Stanford University.
+Ms. Choi received a B.A. in Human Biology and an M.B.A. from Stanford University.
 We believe that Ms. Choi is qualified to serve on our Board due to her experience as an executive of biotechnology companies.

 William D. Waddill has served as a member of our Board since August 2021.
 From April 2014 to December 2016, Mr. Waddill served as Senior Vice President and Chief Financial Officer, Treasurer and Secretary of Calithera Biosciences, Inc., a publicly-held biotechnology company.
 From October 2007 to March 2014, he served as Senior Vice President and Chief Financial Officer of OncoMed Pharmaceuticals, Inc., a publicly-held biopharmaceutical company.
 From October 2006 to September 2007, Mr. Waddill served as the Senior Vice President, Chief Financial Officer of Ilypsa, Inc., a biotechnology company that was acquired in 2007 by Amgen, Inc. From February 2000 to September 2006, Mr. Waddill served as a Principal at Square One Finance, a financial consulting business.
-From December 1996 to February 2000, Mr. Waddill served as Senior Director of

-Finance and Administration at Exelixis, Inc., a publicly-held biotechnology company.
-Mr. Waddill has served as a member of the board of directors of Protagonist Therapeutics, Inc., a publicly-held clinical-stage biopharmaceutical company, since July 2016 and Arrowhead Pharmaceuticals, a publicly-held biopharmaceutical company, since January 2018.
+From December 1996 to February 2000, Mr. Waddill served as Senior Director of Finance and Administration at Exelixis, Inc., a publicly-held biotechnology company.
+Mr. Waddill also serves as a member of the board of directors of Turnstone Biologics Corp., a publicly-held biopharmaceutical company, since April 2024, Protagonist Therapeutics, Inc., a publicly-held clinical-stage biopharmaceutical company, since July 2016 and Arrowhead Pharmaceuticals, a publicly-held biopharmaceutical company, since January 2018.
 He received a B.S. in Accounting from the University of Illinois, Chicago, and a certification as a public accountant (inactive), after working at PricewaterhouseCoopers LLP and Deloitte LLP.
 We believe that Mr. Waddill is qualified to serve on our Board due to his financial expertise and his extensive experience in the biotechnology field.